Your guide to visiting Lake Superior in spring

 You can explore the many trout lakes throughout the park with Fish ON-line, a helpful resource for discovering which species are found where.

-Two important reminders for anglers:
+Three important reminders for anglers:

 • Be mindful that the park has a live baitfish ban in place to protect the health of the park’s fisheries